These attacks were caused by botnets (computers infected with malware and programmed to attack other installations with security vulnerabilities).

-Millions of businesses around the world choose WordPress to build their web presence, including banks, large organizations, and e-commerce sites, not just bloggers.
+Millions of businesses around the world, including banks, leading brands and e-commerce sites use WordPress to build their presence online, not just bloggers.

-Other factors that can affect WP blog security include things like:
+Other areas that can affect website security include factors like:

 - No platform is safe from hackers.
-As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.
+As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using outdated software.

-- The biggest security risk of all content management systems seems to be the users themselves.
-For example, many users ignore good password security practices.
+- The biggest security weakness in all content management platforms seems to be the users themselves.
+For example, many users ignore good password security recommendations.

 - Lack of constant system monitoring.
-Security processes need regular monitoring, testing, updating and improvement.
+Security systems need regular monitoring, testing, updating and improvement.

-- Server setup.
-For example, sites on shared hosting accounts are only as secure as the least secure site on the grid, so if another user on your shared server gets their site hacked into, then every site on the shared server can potentially become vulnerable to being hacked as well.
+- Hosting setup.
+For example, websites on shared webhosting servers are only as safe as the least safe site on the grid, so if another user has a weak FTP password on your shared server, then every site on that shared server is potentially vulnerable to hacking as well.

 There Is No Reason To Avoid Using WordPress

-As you can see, WordPress is as secure as most of the leading web platforms being used by businesses of all sizes to build their presence online.
-As long as you continue to implement basic security measures and keep your WordPress software (and themes, plugins, etc.) updated, there’s really no reason not to choose WordPress.
+As you can see, WordPress is a secure web platform.
+As long as you continue to implement basic website security measures and keep your WordPress software (and plugins, themes, etc.) regularly up-to-date, there is really no reason why you shouldn’t use WordPress.

 WordPress Security – Tips